Keeping Children Safe, Executive Order #54 Training

-- If the abuse or neglect occurs in connection with a UWS activity or at UWS, you must also report it to the Department of Public Safety and to the Affirmative Action office if it involves a potential sexual misconduct.
+- If the abuse or neglect occurs in connection with a UW-Superior activity or at UW-Superior, you must also report it to the Campus Safety Office and to the Affirmative Action office if it involves a potential sexual misconduct.

 - Making a report involving a suspected victim who is age of 18 or over may violate various privacy laws.

 - You may share information only with appropriate individuals, such as law enforcement personnel, social/human services personnel, appropriate University officials, and need-to-know co-workers.

 - BEYOND APPROPRIATE DISCLOSURES, YOU SHOULD TREAT THE INFORMATION AS CONFIDENTIAL.